History of Bill Simmons in Timeline

 The Book of Basketball: The NBA According to The Sports Guy

 In late 2009, Bill Simmons was punished by ESPN for writing tweets critical of Boston sports radio station WEEI's The Big Show.
-He was suspended from Twitter for two weeks.
+He was suspended for two weeks from Twitter, but was still allowed to post tweets about his ongoing book tour.

-In May 2010, it was reported that Bill Simmons and ESPN came to an agreement on a new contract.
+In May 2010, it was reported that Bill Simmons and ESPN came to an agreement on a new contract, although no official announcement was made on the terms.

 2010: Working on Top Secret Editorial Project

-In 2010, Sports blog Deadspin reported that Bill Simmons was working on a "top secret editorial project."
+Sports blog Deadspin reported in 2010 that Bill Simmons was working on a "top secret editorial project," which would later be revealed as the launch of Grantland.

-On June 8, 2011, Grantland, a website owned by ESPN covering sports and pop culture, was launched with Bill Simmons serving as editor-in-chief.
+On June 8, 2011, Grantland, a sports and pop culture website owned by ESPN, launched with Bill Simmons as editor-in-chief.

 Starting in the 2012-2013 NBA season, Bill Simmons joined the NBA Countdown pregame show as a panelist/contributor during ESPN/ABC's coverage of the NBA.

-2013: Criticism for Linking Grizzlies' Ambivalence to MLK Assassination Trauma
+2013: Criticism for linking Memphis Grizzlies to MLK assassination

-In 2013, Bill Simmons faced widespread critique for linking local fans' ambivalence about the Memphis Grizzlies' chances to lingering trauma surrounding the assassination of Martin Luther King Jr.
+In 2013, Bill Simmons faced widespread critique after he linked local fans' ambivalence about the Memphis Grizzlies to the lingering trauma surrounding the assassination of Martin Luther King Jr.

-August 2014: Leaving NBA Countdown to Produce Grantland Show
+August 2014: Leaving NBA Countdown to Produce Grantland Basketball Show

-In August 2014, ESPN announced that Bill Simmons would be leaving NBA Countdown in order to produce an 18 episode primetime show for ESPN through his site called The Grantland Basketball Show.
+In August 2014, ESPN announced that Bill Simmons would be leaving NBA Countdown to produce an 18 episode primetime show for ESPN through Grantland, called The Grantland Basketball Show.

-September 24, 2014: Suspension for Criticizing Roger Goodell
+September 24, 2014: Suspended for Criticizing Roger Goodell

 On September 24, 2014, ESPN suspended Bill Simmons for three weeks for criticizing NFL commissioner Roger Goodell's handling of the Ray Rice domestic violence case.
-Simmons stated that Goodell was lying about not knowing what was on the tape showing Rice punching his fiancé.
+Simmons stated that Goodell was lying about not knowing the content of the tape showing Rice punching his fiancé.

-On October 21, 2014, The Grantland Basketball Show, later changed to The Grantland Basketball Hour, debuted.
+On October 21, 2014, The Grantland Basketball Show, later renamed The Grantland Basketball Hour, debuted with Bill Simmons discussing NBA-related current events.

-Bill Simmons left the NBA Countdown show prior to the 2014–2015 season.
+Bill Simmons left the NBA Countdown pregame show prior to the 2014–2015 season.

 On May 8, 2015, ESPN announced that Bill Simmons' contract, which was due to expire in September 2015, would not be renewed.